Visit Andalucia Logo

 If you plan to visit the Alhambra, one of Granada's most iconic attractions, it's crucial to book your tickets well in advance.
 Tickets often sell out, especially during peak tourist seasons.
 You may also want to consider a guided tour to learn more about this iconic palace complex.

-You can check the availability for your Alhambra visit below.
+Check the availability for your Alhambra visit below.

 Save Money with the Granada Card